 Solve the Following Problems by Yourself

-The unit of weight in SI system for an object X is 150 N. If mass of object X is 50 kg, find out the gravitational pull working on it.
+The unit of weight in the SI system for an object X is 150 N. If the mass of object X is 50 kg, find out the gravitational pull working on it.

 You might often come across people who use the terms ‘weight’ and ‘mass’ interchangeably.
 However, these two terms have fundamental differences in what they mean scientifically.
 In simple terms, mass refers to the amount of matter that an object possesses.

 On the other hand, weight implies the force with which the object travels towards the surface of earth.
 It suggests that weight differs for an object as per alterations in the gravitational pull.

 For instance, the mass of an astronaut remains the same on both earth and moon.
 Yet, the gravitational pull is 6 times lesser on the moon than on Earth.
 As a result, an astronaut will weigh 6 times less on the moon than on Earth.